TedHusted/awake/awake.md/awake.md

 ***

+The lights glow dimly, grow slightly brighter, and then level off as auxiliary power for the colony kicks in.

-The Command Center is in shambles.
+Smoke, fire, sparks.
+Command Center is in shambles.

-Smoke, fire, short-circuits.
 The entire wall to the hallway is blown in.
 Battlebots are streaming in from one side.
+The Watch Team turns to meet the threat, best they can.

+Oceanus: Phoebe, follow me.

-Oceanus and Phoebe duck out the other side.
+Phoebe turns toward the console.
+She presses SEND and turns to follow Oceanus.
+The pair duck out the other side.
 They run down the hallway and turn at an intersection.
 Without hesitation, Oceanus leads them down a conduit.

 Phoebe: Now what?